peterhinch/micropython-async/v3/docs/TUTORIAL.md

  This is the approach used by `ThreadSafeFlag`.
  * Explicit polling: a user task does busy-wait polling on the hardware.

-At its simplest explicit polling may consist of code like this:
+At its simplest, explicit polling may consist of code like this:
 ```python
 async def poll_my_device():
     global my_flag  # Set by device ISR